swedenconnect/bankid-saml-idp/docs/development.md

 <a name="local-redis-cluster-instance"></a>
 ### Local Redis Cluster Instance

-There is an additional docker compose file that can be used if you wish to develop with a redis cluster
+There is an additional docker compose file that can be used if you wish to develop with a Redis cluster:

 ```
 > docker compose -f ${CODE_ROOT}/bankid-idp/env/local/redis-cluster/docker-compose.yml up
 ```

-**Important**

-When running with this setup there is an additional profile `cluster` that should be used which configures the cluster You need both profiles to be active `SPRING_PROFILES_ACTIVE=local,cluster`
+**Note**: When running with this setup there is an additional profile `cluster` that should be used which configures the cluster.
+You need both profiles to be active `SPRING_PROFILES_ACTIVE=local,cluster`.

 <a name="using-docker"></a>
 ## Using Docker